Little People, BIG DREAMS: Maya Angelou, Amelia Earhart, Audrey Hepburn, Emmeline Pankhurst and Rosa Parks, 32 pp, RL 2

 If the Little People, BIG DREAMS series had been published by an American company, Susan B. Anthony and not Emmeline Pankhurst would have been the subject of this book.
 Having never heard of Pankhurst, I was fascinated by the life and work of this British suffragist.
 Raised by activist parents, Emmeline began fighting for women's rights when she was fourteen.
 A young widow with four children, Pankhurst was inspired to renew her fight by her three daughters.
 Together, they started a new activist group that encouraged women to demand their rights with "deeds not words."
 In 1918, she saw the government extend the right to vote to all men over the age of twenty-one and to women over the age of thirty - if they were married to a member of the Local Government Register, a property owner or a graduate of a univeristy.
 Shortly after her death in 1928, the government extended the vote to all women over the age of twenty-one.

-Rosa Parks's biography important in that it begins with her grandparents telling her stories of their days as slaves.
-For young readers, slavery in America is simply described as a time when, "black people weren't free to live like other people."
+Rosa Parks's biography noteworthy in that it begins with her grandparents telling her stories of their days as enslaved people.
+For young readers, enslavement in America is, perhaps too simply, described as a time when, "black people weren't free to live like other people."
 Racism and segregation is illustrated by young Rosa and her little brother walking to their one-room school, watching as a school bus filled with white children - one of whom is throwing a banana peel out the window - speeds by.
 Parks's arrest for refusing to give up her seat to a white person on the bus and the results of the protests that followed and her continued work as part of the civil rights movement, although this cost her family their safety and jobs.

 Click the links below for my reviews of the first four books in the series and be sure to look for two more books in the Little People, BIG DREAMS coming this year!